 Alongside a wide range of interest based societies, there are several international student societies within Reading University Students' Union (RUSU), including a German Society.
 Click here to find out more about student societies at Reading.

 We have a special Facebook Group for students from Europe who are currently studying with us, or who are interested in studying at Reading.
 Visit our Europe Facebook Group.

 Read what some of our international students have to say about their experiences of living and studying at Reading.
 We are also proud to have several members of staff at the University of Reading who have German origins, for example Dr Anne Theis in the School of Law and Professor Susanne Clausen in the Department of Art.

 Entry RequirementsThe level at which you can start your study at the University of Reading depends on what level of qualification you have completed currently.

 Abitur with overall 1.7 to 1.9 (depending on programme of study)

 |Successfully completed first part (first two years) of a University of Germany degree||Undergraduate Degree (Bachelors Degree)|

 International Foundation ProgrammeThe International Foundation Programme (IFP) enables students that don�t have qualifications equivalent to British A-levels to access undergraduate university degree courses.
-If your highest level of qualification is the Abitur with overall 2.0-1.3, it is likely that you will need to complete this Programme before you can study for a degree.
+If your highest level of qualification is the Abitur with overall 2.0-1.3, you do not need to complete this Programme before you can study for a degree.
 The IFP will provide you with the academic training, language and study skills to start your undergraduate studies with knowledge and confidence and will prepare you for undergraduate study in three ways: